spaceninja/stylelint-config-spaceninja/README.md

 ### Plugins

 - [stylelint-declaration-block-no-ignored-properties](https://github.com/kristerkari/stylelint-declaration-block-no-ignored-properties): Disallow property values that are ignored due to another property value in the same rule.
+- [stylelint-high-performance-animation](https://github.com/kristerkari/stylelint-high-performance-animation): Prevent the use of low performance animation and transition properties.
 - [stylelint-order](https://github.com/hudochenkov/stylelint-order): A plugin pack of order related linting rules for stylelint.

 ### Configured Lints